anthonyrisinger/cga/8/cga+07.md

 - Fall back to specialized methods when appropriate
 - Use higher precision for intermediate calculations if needed

+#### A Deterministic Framework: The Probabilistic Boundary

+It is critical for the practitioner to recognize that the algebra of incidence, as presented here, is fundamentally deterministic.
+A point either lies on a line, or it does not.
+The framework in its current, standard form lacks a native language for representing probabilistic states—such as a point existing as a Gaussian distribution in space, or a plane defined with uncertainty.

+The elegant duality between constructive (OPNS) and constraint-based (IPNS) representations suggests a promising, though currently speculative, avenue for research: could this duality be extended to encode uncertain geometric objects, where an object is represented by a probability distribution over a manifold of blades?
+Answering this question and developing a computationally viable framework for such 'probabilistic primitives' remains an open and important challenge.

 #### The Lattice Structure: Beautiful but Expensive

 The meet and join operations endow geometric objects with a lattice structure.
 This enables elegant geometric reasoning:

 $$A \leq B \text{ if } A \vee B = A$$

+This means object $A$ is "contained in" object $B$ in the incidence sense—every point incident to $A$ is also incident to $B$.
+The structure provides:
+- Partial ordering of geometric objects
+- Natural hierarchy (point ≤ line ≤ plane)
+- Boolean-like operations on geometric sets

 While theoretically powerful for automated theorem proving, practical use requires careful attention to:
 - Numerical tolerances in equality testing